What is the Dog Genetic Age test? How does it work?

 The DNA sample for this test is collected through mouth swabs which are provided in the sample collection kit.
 The dog owner is required to painlessly collect cells by gently rubbing the swab inside the dog’s mouth, against the inner cheek.
 The rubbing procedure should not take more than a minute and is completely painless.
 Once samples are in the laboratory, scientists will proceed to analyse the DNA found in the canine cheek cells.

-Results for the Genetic Age test are available within 2 to 3 weeks from receipt of samples at the laboratory.
+Results for the Genetic Age test are available within 2 to 3 weeks from receipt of samples at the laboratory and sent via email.
 Why don’t you check out a sample report of this DNA test?

 Important note: The dog owner is requested to provide the weight of their canine.
 If the tested dog is a puppy (less than 2.5 years old), scientists will not use their weight but place it in the anticipated group based on their breed and likely weight.
 Providing the dog’s weight can help scientists deliver more accurate results!
 Please make sure to select the respective option when ordering the test.